acolombo11/minimap-view/README.md

     }
 }
 ```

-Add the dependency
+Add the dependency in your app  `build.gradle`
 ```
 implementation 'eu.acolombo:minimap-view:0.1.1'
 ```

-If you wish to use this library but you're still using Support libraries, you can either migrate to AndroidX or downgrade the library and make a pull-request to help other people in your situation.
+If you wish to use this library but you're still using Support libraries, you can either migrate to AndroidX or contribute by creating a different branch, downgrade the library and open a pull-request on the newly created branch.

 ### Get started
 Add the minimap in your layout customizing the properties you need
 ```
-<com.fusaimoe.minimap.MinimapView
+<eu.acolombo.minimap.MinimapView
     android:id="@+id/minimapView"
     android:layout_width="wrap_content"
     android:layout_height="wrap_content"